alteomihali/virtual-v-assistant/README.md

                              programming language / test / run the program / compile

-6. Send an email ==> TIP: turn off Safety for the account doautomaticreply@gmail.com
+6. Send an email ==> TIP: turn off Safety for the email address

     Human: Send me an email
               Subject: my first email / Message: This is my next application using Java